Compensation Committee Charter

 - Exercise such other duties and responsibilities as may be assigned by the Board from time to time.

 In exercising its authority, duties and responsibilities under this Charter, the Committee shall have and may exercise all the powers and authority of the Board.
-The Committee shall have the sole authority to retain and terminate any compensation consultants retained to assist in the evaluation of director, chief executive officer and senior management compensation, including the sole authority to approve such consultant’s, counsel’s or other advisor’s fees and other retention terms.
+The Committee shall have the authority, in its sole discretion to retain and terminate any compensation consultant, independent legal counsel or other advisor as necessary or appropriate to carry out its duties hereunder and the sole authority to approve such consultant’s, counsel’s or other advisor’s fees and other retention terms.
 Prior to selecting a compensation consultant, legal counsel or other adviser to the Committee, the Committee shall conduct an assessment of such person’s independence from management, taking into account the factors set forth in Section 303A.05(c) of the New York Stock Exchange listing standards.
 The Committee shall be directly responsible for the oversight of the work of any compensation consultant, independent legal counsel or other adviser retained by it.
 The Company shall provide for appropriate funding, as determined by the Committee, for payment of reasonable compensation to a compensation consultant, independent legal counsel or any other adviser retained by the Committee.
 To the extent the Committee deems necessary or appropriate, the Committee shall be assisted by the Company’s human resources, legal and accounting staff and may additionally obtain assistance from such other persons, who need not be employees of the Company, or organizations, with the expenses incurred in their use to be paid by the Company.
 The foregoing authority includes the authority to retain, terminate and obtain advice and assistance from external legal, accounting or other advisors and consultants.

 Annual Review of Charter and Performance